chuongmep/bim42.github.io/_posts/2016-11-05-group-clashes.md

 To do so, I tend to focus on specific subjects.
 Instead of running useless clash detections between entire model, I rather focus on specific issues and know beforehand what I am looking for.

 For example, instead of running a clash detection between an architectural and a structural model, and end up with thousand of clashes, we can run a clash detection only between architectural rooms and structural concrete beams.
-As we know which type of element are involved in the clash detection, we can understand what a &#8220;clash&#8221; mean.
+As we know which type of element are involved in the clash detection, we can understand what a "clash" mean.
 Here, it means that there is a beam below the ceiling height.
 Furthermore, we can also group these clashes by room, and immediately highlight the problematic area where we can focus our efforts.

 ![clearHeadroom](http://bim42.com/wp-content/uploads/2016/11/clearHeadroom.png)